RasmussenLab/vamb/workflow_avamb/README.md

 ```

 Note 1: If you want to re-run with different parameters of AVAMB you can change  `avamb_params` in the config-file, but remember to rename the  `outdir` configuration file entry, otherwise it will overwrite it.

-Workflow can be executed and avamb installation tested with our exampla input data, available in avamb zenodo's [upload] (https://zenodo.org/record/7941203).

 ## Outputs
 Avamb produces the following output files: